close up gnat

 What Exactly Are Gnats, Anyway?

-Gnats are not a single type of insect but a common name for many small, flying insects.
+Gnats aren’t a single type of insect but a common name for many small, flying insects.
 Think of it like the term “bug” – it covers a lot of ground.
 Most of the gnats you encounter are likely from families like Simuliidae (black flies, often called gnats), Ceratopogonidae (biting midges), or Mycetophilidae (fungus gnats).
-The key differentiator when we talk about them “biting” is whether they are blood-feeders.
+The key differentiator when we talk about them “biting” is whether they’re blood-feeders.

 Do Gnats Really Bite Humans?